 While you can pick and choose from many annual festivals, there is more to do in the cozy little town of Howell, Michigan.

 Enjoy shopping at the Farmers Market each Sunday in Historic Downtown Howell.
 Choose from an array of fresh grown produce and enjoy shopping for homemade crafts.

 The Livingston Arts Council offers many arts and cultural programs for the public.
 Founded in 1989, the Livingston Arts Council is located at the Howell Opera House.
 The Opera House was built in 1881 and the original theater on the upper floor remains the same as it did 80 years ago.
 You can catch a glimpse of the original theater through a prearranged tour.

 If you enjoy the outdoors, there are three parks to choose from.
 You can also enjoy spending time at the local recreation center, Bernard Community Center, Paul Bennett Field, and the City Boat Launch.
 For more information you can visit:

-Listing courtesy of 3DX Real Estate LLC.
+Listing courtesy of Chestnut Real Estate.

 Listing courtesy of RE/MAX Platinum.